DoTheEvo/veeam-prometheus-grafana/README.md

 Ideally more work should be done on this data validation for better reliability, to really check every single queried value... but maybe later...

-### The script deployment
+### DEPLOY.cmd file

-To ease the installation process
+The file that eases the installation process

 * download [this repo](https://github.com/DoTheEvo/veeam-prometheus-grafana/archive/refs/heads/main.zip)
 * extract
-* run DEPLOY.bat as administrator
+* run DEPLOY.cmd as administrator
 * go edit `C:\Scripts\veeam_prometheus_info_push.ps1` to change group name and base_url
 * done

 What happens under the hood:

-* DEPLOY.bat - checks if its run as administrator, ends if not
+* DEPLOY.cmd - checks if its run as administrator, ends if not
-* DEPLOY.bat - enables powershell scripts execution on that windows PC
+* DEPLOY.cmd - enables powershell scripts execution on that windows PC
-* DEPLOY.bat - creates directory C:\Scripts if it does not existing
+* DEPLOY.cmd - creates directory C:\Scripts if it does not existing
-* DEPLOY.bat - copies / overwrites veeam_prometheus_info_push.ps1 in to C:\Scripts
+* DEPLOY.cmd - copies / overwrites-if-newer veeam_prometheus_info_push.ps1 in to C:\Scripts
-* DEPLOY.bat - imports taskscheduler xml task named veeam_prometheus_info_push
+* DEPLOY.cmd - imports taskscheduler xml task named veeam_prometheus_info_push
 * TASKSCHEDULER - the task executes every hour with random delay of 30 seconds
 * TASKSCHEDULER - runs with the highest privileges as user - SYSTEM (S-1-5-18)